 - 1.1 These Classification Rules and Regulations are referred to throughout this document as the 'Classification Rules'.
-They have been prepared by [Para Sport] to implement the requirements of the 2015 IPC Athlete Classification Code and International Standards. - 1.2 The Classification Rules have been adopted by [Para Sport] on [date]. - 1.3 These Classification Rules refer to a number of Appendices.
-These Appendices form an integral part of the Classification Rules. - 1.4 These Classification Rules form part of the [Para Sport] Rules and Regulations. - 1.5 The Classification Rules are supplemented by a number of Classification forms that have been prepared to assist Athlete Evaluation.
-These forms are available from [Para Sport], and can be amended by [Para Sport] from time to time.
+They have been prepared by World Shooting Para Sport to implement the requirements of the 2015 IPC Athlete Classification Code and International Standards. - 1.2 The Classification Rules have been adopted by World Shooting Para Sport on 3 March 2017. - 1.3 These Classification Rules refer to a number of Appendices.
+These Appendices form an integral part of the Classification Rules. - 1.4 These Classification Rules form part of the World Shooting Para Sport Rules and Regulations. - 1.5 The Classification Rules are supplemented by a number of Classification forms that have been prepared to assist Athlete Evaluation.
+These forms are available from World Shooting Para Sport, and can be amended by World Shooting Para Sport from time to time.